History & Background

-The Association of Certified College Planning Specialists is the governing organization for the CCPS® (Certified College Planning Specialist™) designation.
+The National Institute of Certified College Planners® (NICCP®) is the governing body for the CCPS® (Certified College Planning Specialist™) designation.

-We are the only recognized college financial planning certification organization in the financial industry.
-We serve the public interest by promoting the value of professional, competent and ethical college financial planning services, as recognized by those who have attained CCPS® (Certified College Planning Specialist™) designation.
+As the first and most highly regarded college financial planning certification organization in the financial industry, we serve the public interest by promoting the value of professional, competent and ethical college financial planning services, as recognized by those who have attained CCPS® (Certified College Planning Specialist™) designation.

 Our members are licensed financial professionals qualified to share prudent tax, financial, cash flow, and lending advice that can help families lower the cost of college and pay their tuition bill.

 All of our members must adhere to the highest standards of professional competence, ethical standards, and continuous professional education in the college financial planning field.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

 past and current look at the college funding industry

 Perhaps the best way to explain the evolution of funding college is to discuss the investing patterns of the generation groups.
 To do that you need to start with grandparents – the parents of the parents of current college-bound students.
 This group was born during the Great Depression.
 They worked hard and saved money diligently.
 Frugality was highly praised, rather than looked down on as it is today.
 For this generation, the cost of higher education was low compared to income earned by this group.